Cucurbita: Production

-In 2021, world production of squashes (including gourds and pumpkins) was 23.4 million tonnes, led by China with 32% of the total (table).
-Ukraine, Russia, and the United States were secondary producers.
+In 2024, the world production of squashes (including gourds and pumpkins) was 34.6 million tonnes, led by India with 27% of the total.
+China, Egypt and the Russia were secondary producers.

 Toxicity

-Cucurbitin is an amino acid and a carboxypyrrolidine that is found in raw Cucurbita seeds.
+Cucurbitin is a naturally occurring amino acid and carboxy pyrrolidine present in raw Cucurbita seeds.
 It retards the development of parasitic flukes when administered to infected host mice, although the effect is seen only if administration begins immediately after infection.

 Cucurmosin is a ribosome inactivating protein found in the flesh and seed of Cucurbita, notably Cucurbita moschata.

 Cucurbitacin is a plant steroid present in wild Cucurbita and in each member of the family Cucurbitaceae.
 Poisonous to mammals, it is found in quantities sufficient to discourage herbivores.
 It makes wild Cucurbita and most ornamental gourds, with the exception of an occasional C. fraterna and C. sororia, bitter to taste.
 Ingesting too much cucurbitacin can cause stomach cramps, diarrhea and even collapse.
 This bitterness is especially prevalent in wild Cucurbita; in parts of Mexico, the flesh of the fruits is rubbed on a woman's breast to wean children.
 While the process of domestication has largely removed the bitterness from cultivated varieties, there are occasional reports of cucurbitacin causing illness in humans.
 Cucurbitacin is also used as a lure in insect traps.

 Uses

 Nutrition

 As an example of Cucurbita, raw summer squash is 94% water, 3% carbohydrates, and 1% protein, with negligible fat content (table).
-In a 100-gram reference serving, raw squash supplies 69 kJ of food energy and is rich in vitamin C (20% of the Daily Value, DV), moderate in vitamin B6 and riboflavin (12–17% DV), but otherwise devoid of appreciable nutrient content (table), although the nutrient content of different Curcubita species may vary somewhat.
+In a 100-gram reference serving, raw squash supplies 69 kJ of food energy and is rich in vitamin C (20% of the Daily Value), moderate in vitamin B6 and riboflavin (12–17% DV), but otherwise devoid of appreciable nutrient content, although the nutrient content of different Curcubita species may vary somewhat.

 Pumpkin seeds contain vitamin E, crude protein, B vitamins and several dietary minerals (see nutrition table at pepita).
 Also present in pumpkin seeds are unsaturated and saturated oils, palmitic, oleic and linoleic fatty acids, as well as carotenoids.